2. The Account name is a unique field. Multiple accounts with the same Account Name cannot be created.

 2. Importing the file:

-Here's how you import accounts from your CSV file,
+Here's how you import accounts from your CSV/XLSX file,

-- Go to Admin Settings > Accounts CSV Import > Data Import
+- Go to Admin Settings > DATA IMPORT > Accounts Import

-- In the Import Accounts overlay, click Upload your CSV file and browse through the files on your device to choose the desired CSV file.
+- In the Import Accounts overlay, click Upload your CSV/XLSX file and browse through the files on your device to choose the desired CSV/XLSX file.

-- To replace the uploaded CSV file, click Remove and start afresh.
+- To replace the uploaded CSV/XLSX file, click Remove and start afresh.

-Once you've uploaded a CSV file, choose one of the three option
+Once you've uploaded a CSV/XLSX file, choose one of two options

-3. Mapping columns of the CSV to fields:The Map Columns To Freshsales Fields overlay that you now see is exclusively for mapping the columns in your CSV file with the fields available in Freshsales.
+3. Mapping columns of the CSV/XLSX to fields:The Map Columns To Freshsales Fields overlay that you now see is exclusively for mapping the columns in your CSV/XLSX file with the fields available in Freshsales.

-Mapping the fields is critical to the success of the import, so here’s a list of know-hows to help you do it right.
+Mapping the fields is critical to the success of the import, so here’s a list of know-how to help you do it right.

 - If there are columns that you do not wish to import, you can skip those columns by simply not mapping them with any field.